 Kehlani, another artist that has worked with ICM, recently toured around 30 cities and sold out almost every single one!
 Add ICM to your list of music booking agents to reach out to if you are an aspiring R&B or Hip-Hop artist.

 Click here to search for and find the right ICM booking agent for you.

 William Morris Endeavour Entertainment

 “We represent top artists in every major music category and book more than 30,000 dates globally – from international tours and festivals to corporate, college and private events.”

-This company, who have booked artists such as Calvin Harris, Sam Smith and Adele, has gone through a series of mergers and acquisitions over the last decade.
+This company, which has booked artists such as Calvin Harris, Sam Smith and Adele, has gone through a series of mergers and acquisitions over the last decade.
 This has resulted in them becoming a powerhouse with a global presence.

-William Morris Endeavours currently represent over 1000 bands in Europe.
-They also have partnerships with festivals and concert organisers, making the process of booking their artists easier.
+William Morris Endeavors currently represent over 1000 bands in Europe.
+They also have partnerships with festivals and concert organizers, making the process of booking their artists easier.

-Another primarily European-focused booking agent, Primary Talent specialises in gigs in major cities for DJs, Hip-Hop, Rap, Electronic and other contemporary pop artists.
+Another primarily European-focused booking agent, Primary Talent specializes in gigs in major cities for DJs, Hip-Hop, Rap, Electronic, and other contemporary pop artists.

-With its headquarters in London, artists such as Stormzy, Dave and Lana Del Rey are just a few artists that Primary Talent are responsible for booking.
-Primary Talent also helps to organise small festivals around the UK and other major cities to help raise their artists’ profiles.
+With its headquarters in London, artists such as Stormzy, Dave, and Lana Del Rey are just a few artists that Primary Talent is responsible for the booking.
+Primary Talent also helps to organize small festivals around the UK and other major cities to help raise their artists’ profiles.

 Most websites for booking agents have a section where you can directly submit your music.
 Simply search for a booking agent, and send your music to the person or company you are interested in.